 '''

 sd.average_time(scantable,mask,scanav,weight,align)

+'''

+'''

 where:

+'''

 Parameters:

-one scan or comma separated scans
+one scan o one scan or comma separated scans

-mask:
+compel: if True, enable averaging of multi-resolution spectra.

-an optional mask (only used for 'var' and 'tsys' weighting)
+mask: an optional m mask (only used for 'var' and 'tsys' weighting)

-True averages each scan separately.
+scanav: True averages s each scan separately.

-scanav:

-False (default) averages all scans together,
+False (defaul lt) averages all scans together,

-Weighting scheme.

-weight:
+weight: Weighting sch neme.

-'none'

-(mean no weight)
+- 'none' (mean no weight)

-'var'

-(1/var(spec) weighted)
+'var' (1/var(spec) weighted)

-'tsys'

-(1/Tsys2 weighted)
+'tsys' (1/Tsys2 weighted)

-'tint'

-(integration time weighted)
+'tint' (integration time weighted)

-'tintsys'

-(Tint/Tsys2)
+'tintsys' (Tint/Tsys2)

-'median'

-( median averaging)
+'median' (median averaging)

-align the spectra in velocity before averaging.
+align: align the spectra in velocity before averaging.
 It takes

-align:

-the time of the first spectrum in the first scantable
+- the time of the first spectrum in the first scantable

 as reference time.

 Example:

-stave = sd.average_time(scans, weight='tintsys')

 '''

+stave = sd.average_time(scans,weight='tintsys')

+'''

 Note that alignment of the velocity frame should be done before averaging if the time spanned by the scantable is long enough.
-This is done through the align=True option in sd.average_time, or explicitly through the sd.scantable.freq_align function, e.g.
+This is done through the align=True option in sd.average_time, or explicitly through the sd.scantable.freq_align function, e.g.,